Making Dirt – Part 1

 4. Voila – the finished product

-We have been successfully using this homemade, DIY kitchen compost bucket for the last 2 months with no complaints.
+We store our DIY Kitchen Compost Bucket under our kitchen sink so food scraps can easily be added to it during food preparation.
 My wife is very particular about smells and was happy to find that no odor came from our homemade bin, thanks to the charcoal filter.
 Just like with any other bin equipped with a charcoal filter, you will have to replace the filters every few months if you want it to remain effective.